pombase/website/src/docs/documentation/phenotype-data-bulk-upload-format.md

     80%), "medium" (20-80%), or "low" (less than 20%).
 We will convert to suitable IDs for loading.
 Penetrance data will be displayed as annotation extensions on gene pages.
-15. Expressivity captures information about phenotype severity.
-Use integer + units, allowing ranges, or small CV ("high" (synonym: strong), "medium", or "low" (synonym: weak)).
+15. Severity (formerly designated "expressivity) uses "high" (synonym: strong), "medium", or "low" (synonym: weak).
 We will convert to suitable IDs for loading.
-Expressivity data will be displayed as annotation extensions on gene pages.
+Severity data will be displayed as annotation extensions on gene pages.
 16. The Extension column can be used to record when a mutation in one gene affects another gene or its product.
 For example, if a